apollographql/apollo/docs/source/intro/benefits.md

 <h3 id="round-trip">Avoid round trips</h3>

 Since each GraphQL request returns only one response, switching to GraphQL can help you avoid costly round trips from the client to your server.
 With REST, each resource represents a round trip, which can quickly add up.
-If you're fetching items in a list, you'll have to complete a round trip for every resource multiplied by the number of items, causing slow load times especially on mobile devices.
+If you're fetching items in a list, you'll have to complete a round trip for every resource multiplied by the number of items, causing slow load times, especially on mobile devices.

 ```bash
 GET /api/dogs/breeds